GPU-Accelerated Belief Propagation for Program Analysis: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item We propose a unified representation for user-defined update strategies and a method to analyze their dependencies for effective parallelization. \item We present a GPU-parallel LBP algorithm tailored for probabilistic graphical models derived from Horn clauses. \item We implement a high-performance prototype system and conduct experiments to validate the efficiency and accuracy of our approach. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We present FastLBP, a GPU-accelerated BP framework for program analysis, enabling flexible update strategies and efficient inference on large-scale PGMs. \item We propose a unified representation for user-specified update strategies and a dependency analysis algorithm for effective parallelization. \item We design a GPU implementation of BP with local structures by assigning each GPU thread to compute a single message and organizing the memory in a compact way. \item We implement a high-performance prototype and conduct extensive experiments to demonstrate the flexibility and efficiency of our approach. \end{itemize}